diffblue/gitlab/doc/development/database/pagination_guidelines.md

 ##### No page numbers

 Offset pagination provides an easy way to request a specific page.
-We can simply edit the URL and modify the `page=` URL parameter.
+We can edit the URL and modify the `page=` URL parameter.
 Keyset pagination cannot provide page numbers because the paging logic might depend on different columns.

 In the previous example, the column is the `id`, so we might see something like this in the `URL`: